The Butterfly House – A One Bedroom Casita on a Budget

 Eco-Friendly Bee Hive Removal

 While trying to install our signal booster antennae on our new house, we heard a buzzing and came across a buzzing mess lurking under the palm fronds.
-Kim grabbed a plastic bag and I got in place with the camera. … Continue reading
+Kim grabbed a plastic bag and I got in place with the camera.
+With a quick grab he was able to safely contain the stinging creatures within the …

 Framing the Octagon Window